-Although it wasn’t my intention to dedicate this text to Miyazaki’s art, the motif of juvenile idealism is quite essential to the subject I had in mind when starting this post.
-It so happens that the newest picture of Richard Linklater, Boyhood, has just gone on release in UK cinemas.
+The newest picture of Richard Linklater, Boyhood, has just gone on release in the UK cinemas.
 It is a truly unique film, a fruit of cinematic work comprising no less than 12 years.
-The Director of the memorable Before Sunrise (1995), starring Julie Delpy and Ethan Hawke, has gained appreciation thanks to his incredible ability of telling slow-paced, closed in the 24 hours time frame, mostly dialogue-based stories in a truly gripping manner.
-With this new production, however, Linklater surpassed all the expectations, charting over a decade in the life of a boy and his family.
-And, what is quite impressive, he achieved that goal not by means of easy tricks commonly employed in the film industry in order to fake passage of time, but with extensive footage accumulated in years of filming growing-up children and their aging cinematic parents.
+The director of the memorable Before Sunrise (1995), starring Julie Delpy and Ethan Hawke, has gained appreciation thanks to his incredible ability of telling slow-paced, mostly dialogue-based stories contained in a 24h time-frame in a truly gripping manner.
+With this new production, however, Linklater surpassed all expectations, charting over a decade in the life of a boy and his family.
+And, what is quite impressive, he achieved that goal not by means of trickery, commonly employed in the film industry on purpose of faking passage of time, but with extensive footage accumulated in years of filming growing-up children and their ageing cinematic parents.

-Yet even in the abstract, regardless of that unique point in the history of humanity we currently find ourselves in, Boyhood is an outstanding portrayal of the most perplexing period in the human life – the time of self-discovery in the world governed by adults who are typically no less confused than children.
-In the film, the complex system of control, encompassing every and each aspect of the young person’s existence, is enforced on Mason (a phenomenal Ellar Coltrane) and his sister Samantha by the authoritarian characters of two subsequent stepfathers whose rigid attitudes towards life originate in their own unresolved issues.
-The opposite approach to upbringing comes from the children’s biological dad, Mason Sr. (Ethan Hawke), a free spirited music lover who, although living apart from his family and not being exactly successful according to the conservative vision of the world, appears a much better father figure than his dictatorial, financially solvent substitutes.
+Yet even in the abstract, regardless of that unique point in the history of humanity where we currently find ourselves, Boyhood is an outstanding portrayal of the most perplexing period in the human life – the time of self-discovery in the world governed by adults who are typically no less confused than their children.
+In the film, the complex system of control, encompassing every and each aspect of the young person’s existence, is enforced on Mason (the phenomenal Ellar Coltrane) and his sister Samantha by the authoritarian characters of two subsequent stepfathers whose rigid attitudes towards life originate in their own unresolved issues.
+The opposite approach to upbringing comes from the children’s biological dad, Mason Sr. (Ethan Hawke), a free-spirited music lover who, although not exactly successful and still living apart from his family, appears a much better father figure than his dictatorial, financially solvent substitutes.

 As it is the case with every significant piece of fiction, be it film, literature or drama, Boyhood‘s deeply universal expression stems from a story of an individual: an independent youth who objects to the standard, narrow-minded vision of the world cultivated by the majority and insists on being his own guy.
 There might be millions of other teenagers struggling for the same kind of freedom at the same point in time, but what we witness on screen is Mason’s personal battle which he must carry out by himself.
 That said, placing Mason’s story in the centre of attention doesn’t make Linklater’s film a one character drama.
 Beside him and his male circle, there is a whole array of female figures, including the boy’s ambitious mum Olivia (Patricia Arquette) who tries to balance self-fulfillment with challenges of single parenthood, and his older sibling Samantha (the director’s daughter Lorelei Linklater) who quietly passes through the same process of maturation, except that it takes place in a slightly different, gender-specific cultural context.
-(By the way, it is astounding how bad is Mason’s sister musical taste despite positive influences coming from Mason Senior.
-Aren’t those preferences in any way symptomatic of young girls’ particular susceptibility to the cultural vacuum we currently live in?)
-Growing up in this predominantly female environment is a hugely significant part of Mason’s life experience, as it gives him a unique insight into the world of women and teaches him how to efficiently communicate with the opposite sex.
+Growing up in this predominantly female environment is a hugely significant part of Mason’s life experience, as it gives him a unique insight into the world of women and teaches him how to effectively communicate with the opposite sex.